Tidal Disruptions of Main Sequence Stars -- V. The Varieties of Disruptions: Background

 The argument that the bolometric luminosity as a function of time is $\propto t^{-5/3}$ for times after the peak fallback rate begins with an estimate of the energy distribution in the debris resulting from the disruption: spread symmetrically around zero with a half-width $\Delta\epsilon \sim GM_{\rm BH} R_*/r_t^2$, where $M_{\rm BH}$ is the mass of the black hole, $M_*$ and $R_*$ are the mass and radius of the unperturbed star, and $r_t \equiv R_*(M_{\rm BH}/M_*)^{1/3}$ is an order of magnitude estimate for the distance at which tidal forces are important.
 The period of orbits with binding energy $\Delta \epsilon$ is $t_0 \simeq 0.11 M_*^{-1}R_*^{3/2} M_{\rm BH,6}^{1/2}$~yr.
 This estimate explains the month-timescales.
 From here on, all masses will be given in units of $M_\odot$, all stellar radii in units of the Solar radius, and $M_{\rm BH,6} \equiv M_{\rm BH}/10^6$.

 Given an angular momentum consistent with an orbit of pericenter $r_p \sim r_t$ and an orbital energy of the estimated scale, the orbits of the bound debris must be highly eccentric: $1 - e \leq 2 (M_*/M_{\rm BH})^{1/3} = 0.02 M_*^{1/3} M_{\rm BH,6}^{-1/3}$.
-The rate at which mass returns to the star's pericenter immediately follows from a chain rule differentiation once the distribution of mass with energy, $dM/dE$, is determined. \citet{Rees1988} argued that $dM/dE$ should be flat between $-\Delta \epsilon$ and $+\Delta\epsilon$, and detailed calculations employing realistic main-sequence internal density profiles for the stars have confirmed that this is a reasonable zeroth-order approximation \citep{Goicovic+2019,Golightly2+2019,LawSmith+2019,Ryu2+2019}.
-However, calculations using both general relativity and realistic stellar profiles also show that the energy-spread of the debris $\Delta E$ can differ from the estimate $\Delta\epsilon$ by factors $\sim 2$: a decrease of this magnitude for $M_* \lesssim 0.5$, an increase of this magnitude for $M_* \gtrsim 1$ \citep{Ryu2+2019}.
+The rate at which mass returns to the star's pericenter immediately follows from a chain rule differentiation once the distribution of mass with energy, $dM/dE$, is determined. \citet{Rees1988} argued that $dM/dE$ should be flat between $-\Delta \epsilon$ and $+\Delta\epsilon$, and detailed calculations employing realistic main-sequence internal density profiles for the stars have confirmed that this is a reasonable zeroth-order approximation \citep{Goicovic+2019,Golightly2+2019,LawSmith+2019,LawSmith+2020,Ryu2+2019}.

-To predict the resulting lightcurve requires translating this mass-return rate, derived only from simple orbital mechanics, to a dissipation rate coupled to a photon diffusion rate.
-In the initial theory, it was supposed that relativistic apsidal precession would create strong shocks within the returning debris.
-Having dissipated much of the orbital energy into heat, the material would then settle into a hot accretion disk with an outer radius $\sim 2r_p$.
+To predict the resulting lightcurve requires translating this mass-return rate to a dissipation rate coupled to a photon diffusion rate.
+This is often done supposing that relativistic apsidal precession would create strong shocks within the returning debris.
+Having dissipated much of the orbital energy into heat, this material would then settle into a hot accretion disk with an outer radius $\sim 2r_p$.
 The time for matter to accrete all the way to the black hole's innermost stable circular orbit (ISCO) would then be short compared to $t_0$, so the luminosity would follow the return rate if the accretion flow is radiatively efficient.
 In what follows, we will discuss the degree to which this view is upheld by subsequent work.